Do I Need Therapy?

 Scientific research has demonstrated that online therapy can be as effective as traditional in-person therapy.
 One study found that participating in online cognitive behavioral therapy reduced symptoms of various mental health conditions, including depression, anxiety, post-traumatic stress disorder, obsessive-compulsive disorder, mood disorders, bipolar disorder, and different kinds of phobias, among others.

-Cognitive behavioral therapy (CBT) is a method of therapy that can help by teaching people how to think more constructively.
+Cognitive behavioral therapy (CBT) is a method of therapy a therapist may use that can help by teaching people how to think more constructively.
 By creating newer, healthier thinking patterns in therapy, individuals can understand how their thoughts influence their actions and allow their more positive thoughts to help them choose healthier behaviors.

 Takeaway